 In August 2022, three organisations came together with a shared vision: to create Bowden Pillars Future as a beacon for nature recovery, regenerative agriculture, and a regenerative community, complete with public access to land.

-With considerable effort, hard work, and the philanthropic investment of others, we were able to acquire the farm and incorporate Bowden Pillars Future as a charitable community benefit society in December 2022.
+With considerable effort, hard work, and the philanthropic investment of others, we were able to incorporate Bowden Pillars Future as a charitable community benefit society in December 2022, and get our keys to the site in May 2023.

 James has 30 years of experience as a planning consultant, in recent years focussing on climate issues, ecological building and community development.
 He holds an MSc in Planning from Reading University.
 He founded Regenerative Settlement CIC (ReSet) to further his aims of creating nature positive human development.
 He sits on the Devon Net Zero Task Force and co-authored the Devon Carbon Plan.